goshiphq/goship-cms/content/blog/what-is-freight-insurance.md

 ---
-keywords: freight insurance, freight damage
+keywords: freight insurance, freight damage, what is freight insurance, freight liability, get freight insurance, cargo insurance, freight coverage
 author: GoShip Admin
 title: What is Freight Insurance and Why Do Shippers Need It?
 intro: "If you have ever shipped goods, you must have heard about cases of